zowe/zowe-explorer-vscode/README.md

 ### Pull from the Mainframe

+You can pull USS files from the mainframe

 1. Navigate to your explorer tree.
 2. Open the **USS** bar.
 3. Open a profile.